List of World Series of Poker Main Event champions: World Series of Poker Asia Pacific Main Event

 The World Series of Poker Asia Pacific (WSOP APAC) is the most recent expansion of World Series of Poker-branded tournaments outside the United States.
 On April 30, 2012, WSOP owner Caesars Entertainment and Australian casino Crown Melbourne announced that the first WSOP APAC would be launched with five bracelet events in April 2013.

 World Series of Poker Online Main Event

 Due to the COVID-19 pandemic, in 2020 the World Series of Poker held an online poker series.

+Players with multiple WSOP Main Event Final Table appearances

+This is a list of players who have reached the Final Table at the WSOP Main Event at least twice.
+Does not include results from WSOP Europe, WSOP Asia Pacific or WSOP Online.